dilshankarunarathne/design-patterns/README.md

 These design patterns help us communicate with other developers in a more abstract level.
 Sometimes we can just use the name of the pattern to communicate an idea or an improvement.

+Understanding